 It depends on what type of maltreatment.
 When you look at physical abuse and neglect, we’re often talking about the struggles families have with issues ranging from domestic violence to drug abuse.
 We see more of those dangers here, which increase a child’s risk because they’re co-mingled with children being injured or neglected.

-From a sexual abuse standpoint, the risk factors for that are little more vague.
-We do see it occur more in homes with violence and drug abuse, but a lot of times in sexual abuse, we have a scenario where an offender is a predator with multiple victims.
-So it’s important to do a good job when those cases come forward before the list of victims gets longer and longer — a tough challenge.
+From a sexual abuse standpoint, the risk factors for that are more vague.
+We see it more in homes with violence and drug abuse, but a lot of times in sexual abuse, we have a scenario where an offender is a predator with multiple victims.
+It’s important to do a good job when those cases come forward before the list of victims gets longer and longer — a tough challenge.

 How can families be part of the solution for child abuse in Arkansas?

-A really big one is to consider being a foster parent.
+Consider being a foster parent.
 Kids who aren’t safe in their homes need a safe place to be while their family gets better.
-A large number of foster kids actually do reunite with their families.
-You can do that on the level of actually being a foster parent or you can be part of an organization that helps provide respite for foster parents or mentors foster kids.
+A large number of foster kids do reunite with their families.
+You can be a foster parent, or you can be part of an organization that helps provide respite for foster parents or mentors foster kids.
 Volunteering with Court Appointed Special Advocates (or CASA) is another way.
-They really look at the situation of what’s in the best interest of the child.
+They look at what’s in the best interest of the child.
 You can make a huge difference by volunteering.
 There are also a growing number of children’s advocacy centers or CAC’s in communities around the state.
 They often have volunteer opportunities for prevention and program support.

 What do parents need to know to prevent or intervene in situations involving their children?